 This command selects the device with the specified address.
 For device addresses other than 0, the device with the specified address will generates the response.
 All other devices remain silent.
 For device address 0, any device on the line will respond and will return its presently configured address.
-Note that when device address 0 is used - only one device should be present on the line.
-This feature is intended solely for initial configuration of the device address.
+Note that when device address 0 is used any device select will reply with its address - only one device should be present on the line.
+This feature is intended solely for identification of the device address. the address is portion of parameter 4.